jmwhitworth/docker-php-lamp/README.md

 ## Hosting a website for development

-To host your first website locally, go to the `nginx` directory and create a copy of `template.conf`.
-Insert your copy into the `sites-enabled` folder, being sure to rename it to something appropriate.
+To host your first website locally, go to the `nginx` directory and create a copy of `nginx/template.conf`.
+Insert your copy into the `nginx/sites-enabled` folder, being sure to rename it to something appropriate.

 Now you should have a file: `nginx/sites-enabled/mywebsite.conf`.